 You can do that with your trusted language partners for real-life connections.

-Based on my experience, the sound quality ranges from good to superb and similar to WhatsApp calling.
-Try through Wi-Fi instead of the mobile network for better clarity.
+In my experience, the sound quality ranges from good to superb and is similar to WhatsApp calling.
+For better clarity, try using Wi-Fi instead of the mobile network.

 7. Language exchange feature

-You can initiate language exchange with one partner or multiple ones by group practice sessions.
+You can initiate language exchange through group practice sessions with one partner or multiple ones.
 It also has voice-to-text and text-to-voice features to enhance your learning experience.

 How does it work?